coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 checks also resolve situations when two advocates or diplomats plead opposite cases in a hearing before a third party.

-**Action:** Changing others' attitudes with Diplomacy generally takes at least 1 full minute (10 consecutive full-round actions).
+**Action:** Changing others’ attitudes with Diplomacy generally takes at least 1 full minute (10 consecutive full-round actions).
 In some situations, this time requirement may greatly increase.
-A rushed Diplomacy check can be made as a full-round action, but you take a --10 penalty on the check.
+A rushed Diplomacy check can be made as a full-round action, but you take a –10 penalty on the check.

 **Try Again:** Optional, but not recommended because retries usually do